Rpp2210-FEC-Zephyr/FEC-Retail-Store/README.md

-# Title: FEC-Retail-Store
+# Title: Zephyr Team - FEC-Retail-Store

-# Overview: We're making a retail App
+# Overview: We'll be making a retail clothes store.

 # Description: Our App is a shopping app for clothing that will contain 4 widgets: Product Overview Module, Ratings & Reviews Module, Questions & Answers Module, Related Items & Outfit Creation.